benji-pooh/agh-car-football-improved/README.md

-# WebGL Car Football Game
+# WebGL Car Soccer Game

 ## Project description

-As part of the project, we created a two-player browser game in WebGL technology, in which players, controlling toy cars, try to hit the ball into the opponent's goal.
+We have made a game where players can control cars to throw a ball into the goal.

-The inspiration for the project was the game Rocket League, which, although much more advanced, is based on a similar gameplay concept.
+The inspiration for the project was the game Rocket League, which, although much more advanced, is based on a very similar gameplay concept.

 Players have the ability to fully control the car using a keyboard or a game controller (tested on DualShock 3).